Sixth normal form

-Sixth normal form (6NF) is a term in relational database theory, used in two different ways.
+Sixth normal form (6NF) is a normal form used in relational database normalization which extends the relational algebra and generalizes relational operators (such as join) to support interval data, which can be useful in temporal databases.

-6NF (C. Date's definition)
+The term 6NF has historically also been used to refer to another normalization degree, which today is more commonly known as domain-key normal form (DKNF) (see Other meanings).

+Definition

 Christopher J. Date and others have defined sixth normal form as a normal form, based on an extension of the relational algebra.

 Relational operators, such as join, are generalized to support a natural treatment of interval data, such as sequences of dates or moments in time, for instance in temporal databases.
 Sixth normal form is then based on this generalized join, as follows:

 A relvar R [table] is in sixth normal form (abbreviated 6NF) if and only if it satisfies no nontrivial join dependencies at all — where, as before, a join dependency is trivial if and only if at least one of the projections (possibly U_projections) involved is taken over the set of all attributes of the relvar [table] concerned.

 Date et al. have also given the following definition:

 Relvar R is in sixth normal form (6NF) if and only if every JD [Join Dependency] of R is trivial — where a JD is trivial if and only if one of its components is equal to the pertinent heading in its entirety.

 Any relation in 6NF is also in 5NF.

 Sixth normal form is intended to decompose relation variables to irreducible components.
 Though this may be relatively unimportant for non-temporal relation variables, it can be important when dealing with temporal variables or other interval data.
 For instance, if a relation comprises a supplier's name, status, and city, we may also want to add temporal data, such as the time during which these values are, or were, valid (e.g., for historical data) but the three values may vary independently of each other and at different rates.
 We may, for instance, wish to trace the history of changes to Status; a review of production costs may reveal that a change was caused by a supplier changing city and hence what they charged for delivery.

 For further discussion on Temporal Aggregation in SQL, see also Zimanyi.
 For a different approach, see TSQL2.

-Domain-key normal form

-Some authors have used the term sixth normal form differently: as a synonym for domain-key normal form (DKNF).

-This usage predates Date et al.'s work.